-- 8.1 Establish scoring protocols and use reporting scales for scores or other assessment results that are appropriate for the intended purpose of the assessment and that discourage misinterpretations. - Clearly describe procedures for constructing scales used for reporting scores and the rationale for these procedures. - Test developers and test users document evidence of fairness, reliability and validity of test scores for their proposed uses. - 8.2 Provide users with clear expectations of the characteristics, meaning and intended interpretations of scale scores as well as their limitations. - 8.3 If results on different assessments or on different forms of an assessment are treated as though they are equivalent or comparable, provide detailed technical information on the method by which equating functions are established and on the accuracy of the equating functions. - 8.4 Describe the equating or other linking studies that were done in sufficient detail to allow participants in the judgment process to evaluate and replicate the studies. - Describe the limitations of linking studies done when the linked assessments are not alternate forms of the same assessment. - 8.5 Maintain a common scale over time and conduct periodic checks of the stability of the scale on which scores are reported. - 8.6 Clearly document the rationale and procedures for establishing cut scores when proposed scored interpretations involve one or more cut scores. - 8.7 For a cut score study, use an appropriate data-gathering plan, choose appropriate sample(s) of raters from relevant populations and train the raters in the method(s) they will use. - Document the study in sufficient detail to allow for evaluation and replication. - 8.8 When cut scores are based on direct judgments about the adequacy of item or test performances, design the judgmental process so that the participants providing the judgments bring their knowledge and experience to bear in a reasonable way.
+- 8.1 Establish scoring protocols and use reporting scales for scores or other assessment results that are appropriate for the intended purpose of the assessment and that discourage misinterpretations. - Clearly describe procedures for constructing scales used for reporting scores and the rationale for these procedures. - Test developers and test users document evidence of fairness, reliability and validity of test scores for their proposed uses. - 8.2 Provide test users with clear expectations of the characteristics, meaning and intended interpretations of scale scores as well as their limitations. - 8.3 If results on different assessments or on different forms of an assessment are treated as though they are equivalent or comparable, provide detailed technical information on the method by which equating functions are established and on the accuracy of the equating functions. - 8.4 Describe the equating studies that were done in sufficient detail to allow participants in the judgment process to evaluate and replicate the studies. - 8.5 Maintain a common scale over time and conduct periodic checks of the stability of the scale on which scores are reported as appropriate: - Scored Evaluation(s) - Performance Evaluation(s) - 8.6 Clearly document the rationale and procedures for establishing cut scores when proposed scored interpretations involve one or more cut scores. - 8.7 For a cut score study, use an appropriate data-gathering plan, choose appropriate sample(s) of raters from relevant populations and train the raters in the method(s) they will use. - Document the study in sufficient detail to allow for evaluation and replication. - When cut scores are based on direct judgments about the adequacy of item or test performances, design the judgmental process so that the participants providing the judgments bring their knowledge and experience to bear in a reasonable way.

-- 8.9 When standard setting panels are utilized, document the credentials of the panelists and the conduct of the panels. - 8.10 Periodically assess the stability and validity of the cut scores. - Use recognized and appropriate methods for determining the standard or cut score(s) used in examinations. - Conduct standard setting at appropriate intervals to assure the currency of the cut score(s). - 8.11 Ensure that the required level of performance is not adjusted to control the number or proportions of persons passing test(s) used to make credentialing decisions such that the level of performance required for passing a credentialing test depends on the knowledge and skills necessary for credential-worthy performance in the occupation or profession. - 8.12 Establish, document and follow scoring protocols. - Use rubrics, procedures and criteria for scoring when test scoring involves human judgment. - Document the accuracy of scoring algorithms of examination responses. - 8.13 Establish and document quality control processes and criteria used in scoring tests. - Provide adequate training to those responsible for test scoring. - Monitor and document the quality of scoring, including documentation and correction for any systematic sources of scoring errors. - 8.14 Make rules and procedures that are used to combine scores from multiple assessments in determining the overall outcome of a credentialing test available to test takers, preferably before the test is administered.
+- 8.9 When standard setting panels are utilized, document the credentials of the panelists and the conduct of the panels. - 8.10 Periodically assess the stability and validity of the cut scores. - Use recognized and appropriate methods for determining the standard or cut score(s) used in examinations. - Conduct standard setting at intervals not to exceed five years to assure the currency of the cut score(s). - 8.11 Ensure the standard-setting process uses criterion referencing, utilizing a defensible and well-documented process whereby the percentage of test takers who pass depends on the knowledge and skills deemed necessary for entry into the profession and to protect the public and is not dependent principally on the performance of other test takers. - 8.12 Establish, document and follow scoring protocols. - Use rubrics, procedures and criteria for scoring when test scoring involves human judgment. - Document the accuracy of scoring algorithms of examination responses. - 8.13 Establish and document quality control processes and criteria used in scoring tests. - Provide adequate training to those responsible for test scoring. - Monitor and document the quality of scoring, including documentation and correction for any systematic sources of scoring errors. - 8.14 Make rules and procedures that are used to combine scores from multiple assessments in determining the overall outcome of a credentialing test available to test takers, preferably before the test is administered.